Just Published! The Type 1 Diabetes Mellitus (Pediatrics) Evidence-Based Nutrition Practice Guideline is now available. Learn more ...

 The Academy of Nutrition and Dietetics Health Informatics Infrastructure (ANDHII)

-ANDHII is a web-based platform available to all Academy members that enables RDNs to track nutrition care outcomes and advance evidence-based nutrition practice research.
+ANDHII is a web-based platform available to all Academy members that enable RDNs to track nutrition care outcomes and advance evidence-based nutrition practice research.

 While RDNs provide nutrition interventions to prevent, manage, and/or treat various health problems, the efficacy of nutrition interventions towards improved health outcomes can be difficult to prove.
 EHRs don’t always use uniform nutrition terminology, making it difficult to document and track nutritional data.
 Also, it remains difficult to combine data from different practice settings.